AtHaRaVs/EmailService/README.md

 - **Idempotency Cache** ensures safety across retries and network glitches.
 - **Queue Processing Loop** decouples rate-limited delivery from direct `sendEmail` calls.
 - **Logging to Disk** enables auditability and replay in case of failures.

 ---

+## 🤝 Contribution Guide

+We follow a strict testing and design-first contribution workflow.

+1. Fork the repository.
+2. Create a feature branch.
+3. Add unit tests for new behavior.
+4. Submit a PR with clear description.

+---